flenniken/hex/readme.md

 on a Mac.
 No big changes.
 The code is at this point is a historial artifact.

-The lastest changes added the python script to verify that the code finds the correct number of non-trival solutions as wikipedia reports.
+The latest changes added the python script to verify that the code finds the correct number of non-trival solutions as wikipedia reports.
 This was done post processing because it was a lot easier in python and I didn't want modify the original C code too much.